Hopwould History, Family Crest & Coats of Arms

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hopwould are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hopwould include: Hopwood, Hopwoods, Hipwood, Hapwood, Hobwoods and many more.

 Early Notables of the Hopwould family (pre 1700)

-More information is included under the topic Early Hopwould Notables in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) are included under the topic Early Hopwould Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hopwould family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hopwould or a variant listed above: Edward Hopwood was one of the founders of Salem Massachusetts in 1630; Joe Hopwood settled in Barbados in 1635; Mathew Hopwood settled in Virginia in 1663..

 Related Stories +

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.

 - ^ Reaney, P.H and R.M.
 Wilson, A Dictionary of English Surnames.
 London: Routledge, 1991.
 Print.
 (ISBN 0-415-05737-X)